Abhics8/FraudGuard/README.md

 ## ⭐ Show Your Support

-If you find RiskLens useful for your portfolio or learning, please consider giving it a ⭐ on GitHub!
+If you find FraudGuard useful for your portfolio or learning, please consider giving it a ⭐ on GitHub!

 ---